 A good thing to watch out for it how the seams of the backpack come together.
 If they tend to crease (you can usually see it in the photos) then red flags should go up in your mind.
 Creases usually equal splitting and damage after prolonged use.

 Nearly all the waterproof backpacks (even the minimalist ones) on my list are reasonably well endowed with pockets and organization features.
 That said, some backpacks are certainly better equipped than others.
-In terms of the best waterproof backpack for travel, the Nomatic Travel Bag blows all the other backpacks out of the water in term of design and and storage options.
+In terms of organization, the Nomatic Travel Bag blows away all the other backpacks.
+It’s just a shame that it’s not totally waterproof.

 Price of Waterproof Backpack